 The first in a trilogy of the same name, Streets of Rage chronicles the hunt for a powerful criminal organization (led by the secretive Mr. X) through the criminal-infested streets by a group of ex-cops (accomplished boxer Adam Hunter, skilled martial artist Axel Stone, and judo expert Blaze Fielding).

 The game was ported to Sega Game Gear and Sega Master System (Europe only) between 1992 and 1993.
 Unlike most ports to the systems, both use different graphic and gameplay engines.
 Both, however, omit Adam as a playable character.
-The original game was also ported to the arcade using Sega's Mega Tech and Mega Play arcade boards (both based on the Genesis hardware) in Europe, Australia, and Asia.
-The only difference between them is that the Mega Tech charges players for play time and the Mega Play charges for continues (like a traditional arcade game).
+The original game was also released for the Sega's Mega-Tech arcade board (based on the Genesis hardware, charging for time played instead of continues) in Europe, Australia, and Asia.
+The game later received an enhanced downloadable port for the Nintendo 3DS (as part of the Sega 3D Classics series), adding stereoscopic 3D support and new game modes.

 Streets of Rage plays like a traditional side-scrolling brawler.
 Up to two players can choose between one of each of the game's main protagonists as they face eight levels of constant enemies:

 Adam Hunter (an accomplished boxer who sacrifices movement speed for both attacking power and jumping distance)

 Axel Stone (a skilled martial artist who sacrifices jumping distance for both attacking power and movement speed)

 Blaze Fielding (a judo expert who sacrifices attacking power for both jumping distance and movement speed).

 The main objective is to clear groups of enemies within a certain amount of time (which resets after groups of enemies are finished) and move forward to the next area.
 At the end of each level, the music changes and players fight an end boss.
 Once the player defeats the boss, the level ends (giving player an end bonus while refilling their health and Special Attack amount).